What to expect during labour!

 This is the 15km to 30km section of the marathon.

-This is when you may start thinking about going to the hospital – but don’t go too early – stay at home for as long as you can, unless of course you are going to feel a lot more calm and safe at the hospital earlier.
+This is when you may start thinking about going to the hospital – but don’t go too early – stay at home for as long as you can, unless of course you are going to feel a lot calmer and safer at the hospital earlier.

 Your contractions will be getting longer, stronger and closer together.